eighty20results/e20r-sequences/README.md

 * Allow admin to clear notification flags for a specific post/delay/sequence id from the posts edit page
 * Make language tag consistent

+###3.0.4

+* Conditional return triggered fatal error in certain situations
+* Use absolute URL for fontawesome
+* Respect theme settings for fonts/text in widgets
+* Respect theme settings for fonts/text in other text
+* Fix error if is_managed() is called while PHP is outputting data
+* Stop forcing access check for posts that aren't managed by any sequences.
+* Fix formatting problem
+* Initial update of version number to 3.0.4
+* Update template file for vpt_reminder.html